JussiPekonen/bib2web/README.md

 Libraries for converting BibTeX files to HTML formatted data in different programming languages.

 ## Why?
-This repository will be showcasing the capabilities of the different programming languages.
+Because I'm a LaTeX geek and want to play with the file and string processing capabilities of different programming languages.
+This means this repository will contain really bad code, but because it's mine, I don't care.
+But if you find it useful for some weird reason, feel free to use my code (see the copyright and forking section in the end of this README).

-This means that it will grow with time.
-Moreover, it will be mostly empty for a while because I will be practising and honing my skills in different programming languages.
+Because I'm playing with different programming languages, this repository will grow with time.
+However, it will be mostly empty for a while because I have also other things to do and my skills in all listed programming languages require some practice first..

 ## Implementations